-Carbon Ceramic Brakes Guide (C/SiC): What They Change, and What They Don’t
+Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

-Most road-going carbon-ceramic rotors are described as C/SiC composites (carbon-fiber reinforced silicon carbide).
-The point is not “magic stopping distance.”
-The point is lower rotating mass, different corrosion behavior, and more repeatable feel as heat builds.
+Most road-going carbon-ceramic rotors are described as C/SiC composites: carbon-fiber reinforced silicon carbide.
+The point is not magic stopping distance.
+The real value is lower rotating mass, different corrosion behavior, and more repeatable feel as heat builds.

-• Daily driving: less flash-rust film, often cleaner wheels (pad-dependent), and less rotating mass.
+• Daily driving: less flash-rust film, often cleaner wheels, and less rotating mass.

-• Track days: more thermal headroom, but you still need pads, fluid, and airflow that match the heat load.
+• Track days: more thermal headroom, but pads, fluid, and airflow still decide the limit.

-• Reality check: single-stop distance is usually still limited by tires + ABS.
+• Reality check: single-stop distance is usually still limited by tires and ABS.

 Start here